 My earliest childhood memory is actually of leaving camp.
 My parents were given 25 dollars each and a train ticket to Cincinnati, Ohio.
 I remember being on the train, and reaching across the aisles to swing back and forth.

 Do you feel you experienced some unresolved trauma for the beginning of your life and childhood?

 Certainly.
 I think it’s manageable, though, because I’m so aware of it.
 I’m constantly evaluating myself.
 My drive to be successful, there is anxiety underneath that.
 The outcome of that anxiety has become writing books, running a private practice, mentoring psychology students.
 Underneath all of that is the continued theme of having to prove that the injustice happened.

-And I know that you’ve been very active in Texas.
-I know you went to Dilley, where there is a detention center.
+And I know that you’ve been very active in Texas, visiting Dilley, where there is a detention center.